Fall Semester: October 1st - March 1st

 Applicants should follow the application process below:

-Step 2.
-In parallel with Step 1., The applicant submits the following materials to the Computer Science Department: two letters of recommendation and the General GRE scores.
+The prospective student submits an online application and all required documents via Cal State Apply.
 The GRE scores are acceptable if taken within three years of application to the program.

-All documents, including transcripts, TOEFL scores, GRE scores and Letters of Recommendation, along with the application, must be submitted by the application deadline, or the application will not be reviewed.
+All documents, including transcripts, official TOEFL and GRE scores and Letters of Recommendation, along with the application, must be submitted by the application deadline, or the application will not be reviewed.
 So please plan ahead to submit ALL your documents before the deadline.
+(We may accept Letters of Recommendations within two weeks of the application deadline.)

-Although there are no minimum score requirements for the GRE, many of our successful applicants score in the 75th percentile or higher for the quantitative part.
-Verbal GRE scores may be lower than this, however all graduate students must meet SFSU English Level I requirements by the end of their first year of study.
+Although there are no minimum score requirements for the GRE, many of our successful applicants score in the 75th percentile or higher for the quantitative section.
+Verbal GRE scores may be lower than this, however a score of 4.0 or higher on the analytical writing portion of the GRE clears English Level I requirements.

 The Graduate Division will check the application materials to ensure that the applicant has satisfied general SFSU requirements such as minimum grade point average, receipt of official transcripts from all prior institutions attended, completed Bachelor’s degree from a 4 year program (or, equivalent) and requisite TOEFL scores where applicable.
 In addition, the Computer Science Department will check the preparedness of the student to successfully participate in the Computer Science Masters Program.

-Applicants may visit the Graduate Division's website to obtain information on the status of materials sent to the Graduate Division (e.g., transcripts, TOEFL scores).
+Applicants should direct questions to the Graduate Division office to obtain information on the status of materials sent to the Graduate Division (e.g., transcripts, TOEFL scores).

 Students who have obtained, or will shortly obtain, a Bachelor’s degree in Computer Science from SFSU or other CSU campuses are urged to consult with the Department Chair as early as possible for assistance in applying to the graduate program.